apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 determined by the first `queue` element which matches the queue being created.
 The attributes matched against are:

-* `name` : The name of the queue, you can use wild cards to match multiple.
+* `id` : The name of the queue, you can use wild cards to match multiple.

 A `queue` element may be configured with the following attributes: